 You should update to Windows 10 as Windows 7 is now EOL (End Of Life) as of 14 January, 2020!

 By default, SSH is done through user/password authentication.
 To setup key file authentication (which is more secure) we need to first generate a public/private key pair.
-First SSH to your VM via PowerShell.
+First SSH to your virtual machine via PowerShell.

 # PowerShell [Hyper-V Host] ssh [email protected]

-ecdsa for our key.
+ecdsa for our key encryption.
 However you can use

 # BASH [Linux VM] ssh-keygen -t ecdsa -b 521 -C "CHANGE ME TO THE NAME OF YOUR LINUX HOST"

 –C indicates a comment in the key file.
-This can be whatever you want but usually its just the hostname of the machine.
+I usually use the hostname for the comment.
 You can run

-hostname in the cli to get your VM’s hostname if you forgot it after setup.
+hostname command in the VM’s cli to get your VM’s hostname if you forgot it after setup.

 .pub key into the